ran4na/tadpoledraw/README.md

 # tadpoledraw

 A simple raster drawing program I wrote in 2024, using SDL2.
+Partially based off Flipnote Studio.
 It has:
 - A limited color palette
 - Animation features